-PG&E uses six programs to manage its storage assets: (1) Reworks and Retrofits, (2) New Storage Wells, 199 (3) Integrity Inspection and Surveys, (4) Controls and Continuous Monitoring, (5) Repair and Replace Non-Storage Well Assets, and (6) Other Well-Related Projects.
-PG&E states that the programs are designed to incorporate risk mitigation and operational activities necessary to support gas system reliability, maintain well integrity, and balance the overall gas system.
+are designed to incorporate risk mitigation and operational activities necessary to support gas system reliability, maintain well integrity, and balance the overall gas system.
 To identify and rank storage risks, PG&E states that it used its Integrated Planning Process, which assigns a risk score based on the likelihood and consequence of a system failure.
-PG&E states that it considered the nine threats identified in American Society of Mechanical Engineers (ASME) B31.8S, and the risk management practices provided in the American Petroleum Industry's (API) Recommended Practice 1171.
-Pol.
-201
+PG&E states that it considered the nine threats identified in ASME B31.8S, and the risk management practices provided in the API RP 1171.

 PG&E states that the storage asset programs account for the activities necessary for PG&E to comply with state, federal, and local regulations.
 Specifically, PG&E states that, pursuant to SB 887, on May 19, 2018, DOGGR issued a draft regulation for storage fields, requiring PG&E to (1) ensure that a single point of failure does not pose an immediate threat, (2) continuously monitor its storage wells, and (3) conduct periodic integrity testing, including performing pressure tests every two years (DOGGR May 19 Rule).
-PG&E's
+PG&E's forecast of capital expenditures and expenses for these programs are summarized in Table 8 below.